muthusathya1/myDSALearning/README.md

 # myDSALearning
-##    Print 1 to A function
+##   Print A to 1 function

 Problem Description

-You are given an integer A, print 1 to A using using recursion.
+You are given an integer A, print A to 1 using using recursion.

-Note :- After printing all the numbers from 1 to A, print a new line.
+Note :- After printing all the numbers from A to 1, print a new line.